wd5gnr/Elf-RcForth/readme.md

 Nothing is executed after VARIABLE xxx.
 That means:
 VARIABLE foo 100 allot
 Does NOT do what you think it does.
 End the line after the foo.

+You also need to be careful with allot...

+Suppose you create variable AAA:

+VARIABLE AAA

+Your memory now looks like this:
+<STUFF><AAA><END OF AAA><EMPTY SPACE>

+Now you enter the following:
+255 ALLOT AAA 200 0 FILL 10 2 + .

+Just after the ALLOT your memory now looks like:
+<STUFF><AAA><toenized version of 255 ALLOT AAA 200 0 FILL 10 2 + .><END OF AAA>

+So now, when FILL executes, it is going to wipe out your command line, so 10 2 + . is going to disappear.
+In this case, the zero gracefully ends it, but in other cases, not so much!

 XXXX